boostorg/hof/doc/src/concepts.md

 BinaryFunctionObject
 --------------------

-Is an object with a `const` call operator that accepts two parameter:
+Is an object with a `const` call operator that accepts two parameters:

 ```cpp
 concept UnaryFunctionObject